cha4kn/bouncingBalls/README.md

 1. Balls bounce on walls
 2. Balls collide with eachother

 Most parameters of the simulation can be modified, such as world size, number of balls, ball sizes and speeds.
 The backend of this program is written in C++ and the frontend is done in Python.
-The program is done in such a way
-that it is possible to run the backend (server) on one computer and the frontend (client) on another computer on the
+The program is written in such a way that it is possible to run the backend (server) on one computer and the frontend (client) on another computer on the same network.
-same network.
 Additionally, the backend server can handle multiple frontend clients simultaneously.
-Network message
-serialization is done utilizing Google protocol buffers.
+Network message serialization is done utilizing Google protocol buffers.
 Network programming is done using ZeroMQ.

 Below follows instructions on how to setup and run the program.
 At the bottom is a list of TODOs and IDEAs that will be added.